vadimreutskiy/website-data/soramitsu.md

 - Company logo
   - Upload your logo image
   - Add file
   - WebPage for logo link
 - Release date
-  - If you have release date, please enter it
+  - If you have release date, please enter it.
 - Use cases under consideration
 - I agree to [Terms and conditions](https://soramitsu.co.jp/en/terms)